 Here’s an example.

 The only difference between the two is the adding of a brand name… and the price increase.

 You can buy them in bulk on Alibaba, branded with your own brand for between $1 and $7 each (depending on how many you purchase and how good you are at negotiating), and people are buying them on Amazon for £16.95.
 Even with all the fees and costs (which we will talk about later), that is still a very good profit margin.

 Now I can’t be 100% sure that it is the same factory that makes both of them.
 But it doesn’t really matter.
 Provided the factory is able to make us a better version, then we’re in business.

 Now that pest repeller looks pretty low quality, but you can also find very high quality, well-respected brands on Alibaba.

 On the Alibaba factories’ website, they describe themselves as: “the official supplier of ‘RDX’ one of the world’s leading fitness brand, along with many other brands.”.

 I am not suggesting that you should try and create fake RDX gloves.
 That would be unethical and also bad business – it wouldn’t take long before you were shut down.
 But I am suggesting that if you can come up with an improvement to the boxing glove, you could legitimately contact that factory on Alibaba, get your own unique boxing gloves made, add your own branding and start competing with RDX.

-Getting a really good idea for a product can take quite a bit of time and research, and is worth not rushing.
-In fact it is a full topic in its own right.
-You can check out my in-depth guide here.
+Getting a really good idea for a product can take quite a bit of time and research, and is

 But in short: